desult/steadystation/README.md

 # Things to do
 Copy themes.steadystation.steadystation.yaml to config.themes.steadystation.yaml
 Hours and Address can be multiline.
-Format them line a list and the theme will iterate over the list.
+Format them like a list and the theme will iterate over the list.

 # Modules
 This theme has been reworked to use modular pages for every page.
 See below for brief desciption of how each module should be used.